FredericGariepy/LighthouseLabs/PKM/W5/D1/SOA.md

 | SIEM     | Security Information and Event Management |
 | PKI      | Public Key Infrastructure              |
 | ISACA    | Information Systems Audit and Control Association |

+It helps in implementing your data security plan.

+It acts as a roadmap for both internal and external audits, including those required for certification

+It gives you a living record to use in keeping track of and bettering your ISMS.